 Required Coding Skills

 Developers working with Cardano should know how to write smart contracts in Solidity.
 They should also be familiar with Truffle, a tool used to test smart contracts.
-If you want to work with Cardano's test nets, the developers you hire must understand two programming languages:
+If organizations want to work with Cardano's test nets, hires must understand two programming languages:

 - Marlowe: It's a domain-specific language used to express contracts for financial instruments.
 Marlowe requires developers to have banking knowledge, business modeling experience, and financial product handling expertise.